A3E 2026 Anaheim

 Emerging research, including studies from MIT and Penn State, suggests that heavy reliance on AI tools like ChatGPT can reduce neural engagement, impair problem solving, and weaken memory formation.
 For creatives, musicians, and artists, these effects may threaten the very faculties that fuel originality.
 This session explores the risks of “cognitive offloading” in an AC-driven world and presents strategies to preserve critical thinking, resilience, and authentic creativity while integrating AI into daily practice.

-Saturday, January 24th, 2026; 11:00AM – 12:00PM Pacific Time; Hilton Anaheim; Room TBA
+Saturday, January 24th, 2026; 11:00AM - 12:00PM Pacific Time; Hilton Anaheim, 4th Floor, Palos Verdes Room

-Saturday, January 24th, 2026; 12:00PM – 1:00PM Pacific Time; Hilton Anaheim; Room TBA
+Saturday, January 24th, 2026; 12:00PM - 1:00PM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

 AI Voices + Human Creativity: Attributions, Disclosure & Platform Enforcement